 Traditional mind mapping may have only written words or notes strewn by lines.
 However with modern technology, mind mapping maybe even more effective and ‘cleaner’ than before with straight or curvy lines, boxed images, clear and neat text structure, and even some animation or based on world locations.
 However, the main focus here will zoom into Mind Palace.
 I prefer free solutions or hopefully at least feasible to start without too many restrictions and payment.

 Many teens nowadays are open to new and creative reading works such as Japanese manga.
 Certain manga can be a good story source for Mind Palace for a few reasons.

 - First, it is a ready-made visual story complete with the environment, characters, and plot.
-It can save you a lot of time and effort reading for a new story for an associative purpose.
+It can save you a lot of time and effort reading a new story for an associative purpose.

-- Secondly, manga can be entertaining, engaging and artfully beautiful, spicing up monotonous learning.
+- Secondly, manga can be entertaining, engaging, and artfully beautiful, spicing up monotonous learning.
 Re-reading the manga can be a joyful experience as compared to forcing ourselves to review boring notes repeatedly.
 Whenever you read the manga again, the notes you made or added can appear to serve as a review.
 When you associate your notes with an enjoyable activity, you may experience a better mood when studying or reviewing.

-- Thirdly, a manga book is usually not thick and provide a quick read for the busy.
+- Thirdly, a manga book is usually not thick and provides a quick read for the busy.
 A short manga book story ending will force the reader to stop, and the Mind Palace user can start reflecting and brainstorming how to go about associating the notes with stories.
 Manga books are also easy to bring around for quick reviews.